ZakirG/MuNal/README.md

-#MuNal

-_Written by Megan Barnes and Zakir Gowani_
+##MuNal: Genre categorization with Decision Trees

-MuNal is an application of the RPart Decision Tree package to classify music from Echonest's music database by genre, based on a set of attributes that includes tempo, key, speechiness, and duration.
+####An application of the RPart Decision Tree package to classify music from Echonest's music database by genre, based on a set of attributes that includes tempo, key, speechiness, and duration.

+_Production team: Megan Barnes, Zakir Gowani, Michael Lizza_

 ![MuNal GUI](GUI.png)

-Production team: Megan Barnes, Zakir Gowani, Michael Lizza

-Written for CMSC 122

-####Running MuNal:
+####To build and run:
     $ python MuNal.py
   This script presents a TkInter GUI which interfaces with a pickled decision tree file to classify input songs into one of three broad genres (Rap, EDM, Folk).
 We thank [The Echo Nest](http://echonest.com/) for access to their music data, as well as Terry Therneau, Beth Atkinson, and Brian Ripley for their [RPart decision tree package](http://cran.r-project.org/web/packages/rpart/index.html).